iavilela/RNAseq/README.md

 The quality of our reads is assessed using `fastQC`.
 This is done in the script called `qualitycheck.sh` which applies fastQC on all `.fastq` files in the `fastq` folder.
 Hence, the quality control is performed for the raw reads as well as for clipped and trimmed reads with and without undesired RNA.
 The results are stored in a dedicated folder called `fastqc`.

 ### Ribo-seQC Quality Control
 The quality of our ribosome profiling data was assessed with `Ribo-seQC`.
-This package requires a `.2bit` version of the reference genome, which was generated using `faToTwoBit` using following code.
+This package requires a `.2bit` version of the reference genome, which was generated using `faToTwoBit` using following command.

 ```bash
 faToTwoBit Rattus_norvegicus.Rnor_6.0.dna.toplevel.fa Rattus_norvegicus.Rnor_6.0.dna.toplevel.2bit
 ```
-The `.2bit` file is in the `data` folder provided in this repository.

 The script `prepRiboseQC.R` makes use of the `.ebwt`, `.gtf` files as well as the newly generated `.2bit` file.
 This script creates preparatory files in a directory called `BSgenome.Rattus.norvegicus.Rnor6`.
 The actual quality control is performed in the script called `RiboseQC.R`, which makes use of the files in `BSgenome.Rattus.norvegicus.Rnor6` and generates various outputfiles for quality assessment.